-All the windows at Christ Church were smaller in the early days when there was a triple-decker pulpit in the central aisle and galleries on three sides of the nave and it was rather dark.
+The windows at Christ Church were smaller in the early days when there was a tripledecker pulpit in the central aisle and galleries on three sides of the nave.
 They were enlarged in the late 1840s when the freestone mullions had proven to be too weak to withstand the force of the weather.

-They are better viewed from inside, especially when the sun is shining through, as they are protected by polycarbonate sheeting, which aids insulation, but does not enhance their beauty from outside.
+The windows are better viewed from inside, especially when the sun is shining through, as they are protected by polycarbonate sheeting, which aids insulation, but does not enhance their beauty from outside.